I love the zoo

 So the promise of no under 18s present with the added bonuses of street food stalls, bars selling alcoholic beverages and fun visual things like acrobats and light up animals was just too good a chance to pass up.

-So off I went on my first adventure to London Zoo.
+So off I went on my first adventure to London Zoo, with my poor boyfriend who was forced to come with me.

 Food and drink